 - Contribution to NICE (National Institute of Clinical Excellence), guidelines; 2002 about Laparoscopic Hernia Surgery being superior to open hernia surgery

-Contribution to NICE (National Institute of Clinical Excellence) final guidelines; 22nd September 2004, in favor of Laparoscopic Hernia Surgery.
-NICE recommendations are:
+Contribution to NICE (National Institute of Clinical Excellence) final guidelines to date; 22nd September 2004, in favor of Laparoscopic Hernia Surgery.

-- Laparoscopic TEP repair is the best approach for fist time one-sided hernia
+- Laparoscopic TEP repair is the best approach for unilateral inguinal Hernia (first time hernia on one side)

-- Laparoscopic approach is the best for first time bilateral hernias (on both sides)
+- Laparoscopic approach is best for primary bilateral hernias (first time hernias on both sides)

 - Laparoscopic approach is the best for a recurrent hernia (hernia reappearing after surgery)